iimaanm/thehelpdeskapp/README.md

 ## Application Summary
 The Helpdesk application is a Flask-based web application that serves as a simple and efficient way to manage support tickets within PA Consulting.
 It leverages Python 3.13.5, Flask, Flask-Login, Flask-SQLAlchemy and Werkzeug for password hashing.
 The frontend utilises Bootstrap for styling and JavaScript for user interaction.
 Backend testing was conducted using Pytest, while the frontend was tested using Jest.

+## Deployed Application

+You can access the live Helpdesk Web Application here: https://thehelpdeskapp.onrender.com

 ### Technical Architecture
 - **Backend**: Python Flask framework with SQLAlchemy for database operations
 - **Database**: SQLite with 3 tables (User, Ticket, Department)